-Ciocca, Peterson, and Cerneka created a pilot project together in Guatemalan landfill communities for spring break 2011.
-The goals were modest.
-The project sought to create a curriculum for the team that explored the challenges of landfill communities in Guatemalan.
-And then, working with the community partner, Safe Passage, in Guatemala, learned how people from developed countries could be better partners to people in developing countries.
+Ciocca, Peterson and Cerneka created a pilot project together in Guatemalan landfill communities for spring break 2011.
+The goals were modest: the project sought to create a curriculum for the team that explored the challenges of landfill communities in Guatemala.
+Students, in their work with the community partner, Safe Passage, learned how people from developed countries could serve as better partners to people in developing countries.
 In turn, the team hoped to educate the Columbia community about what it learned.
-The pilot project proceeded smoothly, and while accomplishing the team’s goals saw mixed results, it was clear to all involved that the ABP model was something students were interested in, potentially could help communities, and was a workable administrative program.
+The pilot project proceeded smoothly, and while the team’s goals saw mixed results, the ABP model demonstrated that it could help communities and could function as a workable administrative program.